-London’s nicknames come in two forms: well known and slightly under the radar.
+London’s nicknames are just as vibrant as the city itself and come in two forms: well known and slightly under the radar.
 We dig into the origins and meanings of 9 of London’s nicknames.
 From slightly more flattering names to those that have less than pleasant hidden meanings.

 Where Do London’s Nicknames Originate?

 London’s nicknames range in origin, from modern slang, to those derived from events that have taken place in the city.
 You’ll discover all of them by scrolling down and learning them all!

 Here’s the list of nicknames that London is also known by!

 1. The Big Smoke

 The Big Smoke is perhaps the most well known of London’s nicknames.
 London was once an industrial hotbed, with many factories all over the city.
 A culmination of these and the fuels used to heat residential homes caused London to be an extremely smoky city.
 In fact, it got so bad in December of 1952 that it caused The Great Smog of London, which caused a number of fatalities.
 It also led to the Clean Air Act, which is why London’s skies are no longer full of smog.

 The Square Mile is a London nickname that refers only to the City of London.
 The City of London is a county situated within Greater London and even has its own local government.
 Today The Square Mile is home to financial organisations and the trading industry.
 The meaning of this London nickname is very self explanatory as the City is roughly 1 square mile.